 If you use a free ISBN and later decide you want to own the ISBN, you will have to set up the book as a new or revised title and purchase a different ISBN for the book.

-*Please note that a free ISBN cannot be used with a free title setup promo code.
-Any title with a free ISBN must be placed in our wholesale distribution program.
+*Please note any title with a free ISBN must be placed in our wholesale distribution program.
 Pricing for at least one market is required and the book will be available for sale through each market pricing is provided for.
-ISBN cannot be transferred to another account in the future.
+ISBN cannot be transferred to another account.